srackham/riot-todo/README.md

-# Flux-like Riot Todo Application written
+# Flux-like Riot Todo Application

 This minimalist didactic application is written using the React-like [Riot](https://muut.com/riotjs/) UI library: